AwesomeAley/ObsidianNotes/Cybersecurity Notes/Palo Alto Firewall Notes/Turning on Decryption.md

 ![[Pasted image 20250213113125.png]]
 ## Create a Decryption Profile
 Navigate to **Objects > Decryption Profile** Click **Add** Fill out the profile according to needs.
-If for outbound traffic, fill out the *SSL Forward Proxy* tab.
+If for outbound traffic, fill out the *SSL Forward Proxy* tab
+	Recommended to block sessions with
+		- expired certificates,
+		- untrusted issuers,
+		- unknown status,
+		- unsupported versions,
+		- unsupported cipher suites
+For inbound traffic, fill out the *SSL Inbound Inspection* tab
+	Recommended to block sessions with
+		- unsupported versions
+		- unsupported cipher suites
+		- if resources are not available
+## Create the Decryption Policy Rule
+Navigate to **Policies > Decryption** Click **Add**

+Fill out *General, Source*, and *Destination* tabs as appropriate For both versions fill out *SSL Protocol Settings* tab For the *Service/URL Category* tab, select *service-https* for the service.

-## Install certificates on devices
+## Install certificates on devices (For Outbound Decryption)
 ### Linux
 Download certificate as *Base64 Encoded Certificate (PEM)* to device.